duplxey/postgres-post/README.md

     ```
    The commands will initialize a new Git repository, add the remote, commit all the code, and push it to the main branch.

-Open your favorite web browser and make sure all the code was added to the repository.
+Open your favorite web browser and ensure all the code is added to the repository.

----
----
----

 #### Deploy Code

-Now that the app is dockerized and hosted on GitHub we can finally deploy it.
+Now that the app is dockerized and hosted on GitHub, we can finally deploy it.

 Navigate to your [Back4app dashboard](https://dashboard.back4app.com/apps) and click on the "Build new app" button once again.